 If you have questions or concerns related to these or any other issues impacting your institution, please contact a member of Taft’s Higher Education practice group.

-1The DOE also published another guidance document, Interim Guidance for Administrators of US Institutions of Higher Education: Plan, Prepare and Respond to Coronavirus Disease 2019.
+1The ED also published another guidance document, Interim Guidance for Administrators of US Institutions of Higher Education: Plan, Prepare and Respond to Coronavirus Disease 2019.

 Please visit our COVID-19 Toolkit for all of Taft’s updates on the coronavirus.